 Applicants and land managers should be aware of the potential priority weeds in the area and should be able to identify them.
 The mapping of areas containing weed infestations is an important part of weed control, along with the development and implementation of weed hygiene procedures.

 Careful Planning of Activities

 Carefully planning activities onsite can reduce the spread of weeds in an area.
-The life cycle of weeds, particularly seeding, should be considered when planning works.
+The life cycle of weeds, particularly seeding, along with how weeds spread should be considered when planning works.